Ndidi: Leicester City must work for Champions League spot | Goal.com

 “It is something we have to work for, we have to stay there.
 If we do our best and get the points, then we will get there.”

-He played against Sevilla in the Round of 16 and then played against Atletico Madrid with the Spanish side knocking them out in the quarter-final after a 2-1 aggregate win.
+He played against Sevilla in the Round of 16 and then played against Atletico Madrid in the quarter-finals, with the Spanish side knocking them out after a 2-1 aggregate win.

-The Nigeria international has been a key player at the King Power Stadium with his dominant displays in the midfield and tackling abilities which rank as one of the best tacklers in England.
+The Nigeria international has been a key player at the King Power Stadium with his dominant displays in midfield, and his tackling abilities which rank him as one of the best in England.

 Out of the 25 appearances he's made in the Premier League this season, the Super Eagles midfielder averages 3.8 tackles per game, 2.7 interceptions per game and 2.2 clearances per match.